 This historic image of the Nambé Mill was created by Helmuth Naumer, who lived and worked in Santa Fe from 1932 until his passing in 1990.
 Naumer's estate is represented by the Gerald Peters Gallery in Santa Fe, NM.

-Currently inhabited by a collective of women, the Mill House serves not only as a refuge and residence, it is a space that hosts a breadth of creative projects, events and offers a residency program, which aims to integrate a deeper sense of place, narrative, creativity, and stewardship for our communities to engage with.
+Currently inhabited by a collective of women, the Nambé Mill House serves as a refuge and residence where a breadth of creative projects, events and an artist- in-residence program are hosted.
+We intend to cultivate a deep sense of place, narrative, creativity, and stewardship within our community and collaborations.